Oakland Long Wharf: Central Pacific

-In 1868 the Central Pacific Railroad acquired this pier which it renamed the Oakland Long Wharf and immediately began extending and improving it, fully opening for business on January 16, 1871.
-The first through train on the transcontinental route left Oakland on the morning of November 8, 1869, with the inaugural west bound arrival at the Oakland pier that evening.
+In 1868, the Central Pacific Railroad acquired this pier and immediately began extending and improving it, renaming it the Oakland Long Wharf.
+The first through train on the transcontinental route left Oakland on the morning of November 8, 1869, with the inaugural west bound arrival at the Oakland wharf that evening.
 Local commuter trains also used the pier, while trains of the Pacific Railroad (aka: "First transcontinental railroad") used another wharf in nearby Alameda for about two months in 1869 (September 6 to November 7), after which the Oakland Long Wharf became the western terminus of the Pacific Railroad as well.
 From there San Francisco Bay ferries carried both commuters and long distance passengers between the Long Wharf and San Francisco.
-The CPRR floated freight to San Francisco starting in 1871.
-Part of the wharf was filled in between 1879 and 1882, creating the Oakland Mole and Pier, which opened for traffic on January 22, 1882.
-A large depot covered in corrugated iron and glass, and lit by electric lighting was constructed.
-It opened in February 1881.
+The CPRR floated freight to San Francisco starting in 1871; by then the Long Wharf reached out into the Bay 11,000 ft from Oakland Point to deep water.
+It was fully opened for business on January 16, 1871.

+In 1879–1880, the Long Wharf was reconstructed by filling part of it with rocks and earth brought in from Fruitvale and from Niles Canyon, where hundreds of Chinese workers were blasting rocks.
+About 1,000,000 cuyd of rocks and fill was estimated for this first landfill project.
+On this solid fill, a large depot covered in corrugated iron and glass and lit by electric lighting was constructed in 1881, creating the Oakland Pier or Mole, which opened for traffic on January 22, 1882.